Wikifab/UsersWatchlist/README.md

-UserFollowList
+Description
 ===============

-Add a tab when viewing a user page to "follow this user", and a separate user-FollowList special page which lists the latest contributions from users on the list.
+This MediaWiki extension add a tab when viewing a user page to "follow this user", and a separate 'FollowList' special page which lists the latest contributions from users on the list.

 Installation
 ===============